Learning Curves for Continual Learning in Neural Networks: Self-Knowledge Transfer and Forgetting: Introduction

 It remains unclear in most cases under what conditions a trained model's performance improves or deteriorates in sequential training.
 Understanding its generalization performance is still limited \citep{pentina2014pac,bennani2020generalisation,lee2021continual}.
 For single-task training, however, many empirical and theoretical studies have succeeded in characterizing generalization performance in over-parameterized neural networks and given quantitative evaluation on sample-size dependencies, e.g., double descent \citep{nakkiran2020deep}.
 For further development, it will be helpful to extend the analyses on single-task training to sequential training on multiple tasks and give theoretical backing.

 To deepen our understanding of sequential training, this study shows a theoretical analysis of its generalization error in the neural tangent kernel (NTK) regime.
-In more detail, we consider the NTK formulation of continual learning proposed by \cite{bennani2020generalisation,doan2021theoretical}.
-We investigate its learning curve , i.e., the dependence of generalization error on sample size or number of tasks.
-By extending a statistical mechanical analysis of kernel ridge-less regression on single-task training \citep{bordelon2020spectrum}, We focus on the continual learning with explicit task boundaries.
-Suppose that the model continually learns data generated by two similar teacher functions, which we call target functions, from one task to another.
+In more details, we consider the NTK formulation of continual learning proposed by \cite{bennani2020generalisation,doan2021theoretical}.
+By extending a statistical mechanical analysis of kernel ridge-less regression, we investigate learning curves, i.e., the dependence of generalization error on sample size or number of tasks.
+The analysis focuses on the continual learning with explicit task boundaries.
+The model learns data generated by similar teacher functions, which we call target functions, from one task to another.
 All input samples are generated from the same distribution in an i.i.d. manner, and each task has output samples (labels) generated by its own target function.
-In the NTK regime, the training of the network becomes independent among heads, and learning is formulated as a regression of each head on a corresponding target function.
 Our main contributions are summarized as follows.
 First, we revealed characteristic transitions from negative to positive transfer depending on the target similarity.
 More similar targets above a specific critical value can achieve positive knowledge transfer (i.e., better prediction on the subsequent task than training without the first task).
 Compared to this, backward transfer (i.e., prediction on the previous task) has a large critical value, and subtle dissimilarity between targets causes negative transfer.
 The error can rapidly increase, which clarifies that catastrophic forgetting is literally catastrophic (Section \ref{sec_4_1fin}).

 Second, we considered a variant of continual learning, that is, learning of the {\it same} target function in multiple tasks.
 Even for the same target function, the trained model's performance improves or deteriorates in a non-monotonic way.
 This depends on the sample size of each task; for equal sample sizes, we can guarantee that the generalization error monotonically decreases from task to task (Section \ref{sec_4_2fin} for two tasks \& Section \ref{sec5} for more tasks).
 Unbalanced sample sizes, however, deteriorates generalization (Section \ref{sec_4_3}).
 We refer to these improvement and deterioration of generalization as self-knowledge transfer and forgetting, respectively.
 Finally, we empirically confirmed that self-knowledge transfer and forgetting actually appear in the realistic training of multi-layer perceptron (MLP) and ResNet-18 (Section \ref{sec_5_1}).
 Thus, this study sheds light on fundamental understanding and the universal behavior of sequential training in over-parameterized learning machines.